uofs-simlab/ebacoli/README.md

 `Debug` or `Release` builds can be selected by providing the `-DCMAKE_BUILD_TYPE=<Release|Debug>` flag to `cmake`.

-To solve a specific problem, 2 additional things need to be linked to the library:
+To solve a specific problem, two additional things need to be linked to the library:

-1. A driver file (Fortran95) to act as the main program (ie., [driver-toy2-simple.f95](./examples/extended/driver-toy2-simple.f95))
+1. A driver file (Fortran95) to act as the main program (e.g., [driver-toy2-simple.f95](./examples/extended/driver-toy2-simple.f95))
-2. A system file (Fortran77) to specify the above systems of equations (ie., [toy2.f](./examples/extended/toy2.f))
+2. A system file (Fortran77) to specify the above systems of equations (e.g., [toy2.f](./examples/extended/toy2.f))

 ## Linking with your own problems

 ### Without cmake

-With the build instructions above (note there is currently no `install` target), the ebacoli library should be found at `/path/to/ebacoli/build/src/libebacoli.{a,so}` and the required module file in `/path/to/ebacoli/build/modules/ebacoli95_mod.mod`.
+With the build instructions above (note there is currently no `install` target), the eBACOLI library should be found at `/path/to/ebacoli/build/src/libebacoli.{a,so}` and the required module file in `/path/to/ebacoli/build/modules/ebacoli95_mod.mod`.
 Therefore linking requires the command line options `-I/path/to/ebacoli/build/modules -I/path/to/ebacoli/build/src -lebacoli`.

 ### With cmake